How to Network Your Way Into Finance as a Female – Without Getting Hit On or Getting In Your Own Way

 Obstacle 2: Not Putting Yourself Out There

-What’s stopping women from becoming networking ninjas?
+What’s stopping women from becoming pros at investment banking networking?

 It might just be their timidity around the aggressive tactics profiled before on this site, like cold-calling and asking bluntly about getting that job or internship.